joshfrench/om-wiki-fork/Advanced-Tutorial.md

 Note that `serve` takes a map that represents the request analogous to how you might process form parameters or a JSON API request server side.
 In order to respond to the client one of the arguments is a *response channel*.
-We simply write out the data the client needs into that channel:
+We simply write out the data the client needs onto that channel:

 ```cljs